 [ CSV file ]

-- The proportion of juvenile homicide victims killed by a firearm has been on the rise.
-In 2013, for example, less than half (46%) of all juvenile homicide victims were killed by a firearm; by 2020, this proportion increased to 66%.
+- The proportion of youth homicide victims killed by a firearm has been on the rise.
+In 2013, for example, less than half (46%) of all youth homicide victims were killed by a firearm; by 2020, this proportion increased to 66%.

 - In 2020, firearms were used in 29% of the homicides of youth under age 12 but in 88% of the homicides of youth ages 12–17.

-- Older juveniles are more likely to be killed by a firearm than younger juveniles.
+- Older youth are more likely to be killed by a firearm than younger juveniles.
 Since the early 1990s, about 4 of every 5 murder victims ages 15–17 were killed with a firearm in any given year, while about 1 of every 10 murder victims under age 6 were killed with a firearm.

 Internet citation: OJJDP Statistical Briefing Book

 .
 Online.
 Available: https://www.ojjdp.gov/ojstatbb/victims/qa02314.asp?qaDate=2020.

 Released on December 09, 2021.